Skip to content

 The wrapper strips wrapping quotes / whitespace and collapses internal whitespace on every result regardless of type.
 Anything beyond that — e.g. trimming the trailing period from a type: "headline" result so it reads as a label rather than a sentence — is your concern.
 A one-line regex after the call covers the headline case.

-The Web’s Built-in Summarizer (Chrome 138+, Edge 138+) only accepts expectedInputLanguages / outputLanguage for ["en", "es", "ja"].
-Pass any other language as language: "pt" and the library omits those hints.
-The model still runs, but you steer it via sharedContext instead:
+By default, the wrapper emits expectedInputLanguages / outputLanguage hints only for ["en", "es", "ja"].
+Pass another language as language: "pt" and the library omits those hints; steer the output via sharedContext instead:

 summarize({